Cordon sanitaire (politics)

-In politics, cordon sanitaire (/fr/; lit. 'sanitary cordon') is the refusal of one or more political parties to cooperate with certain other political parties.
+In politics, cordon sanitaire (/fr/; lit. 'sanitary cordon') or Brandmauer (lit. 'firewall') is the refusal of one or more political parties to cooperate with certain other political parties.
 Often this is because the targeted party has strategies or an ideology perceived as unacceptable or extremist.
-The term cordon sanitaire has been applied to refusals to cooperate with parties which are populist, extremist left or extremist right.
-The cordon sanitaire can be seen as a social norm.
+The term cordon sanitaire has been applied to refusals to cooperate with parties which are considered populist, extremist left or extremist right.
+The cordon sanitaire can be seen as a social norm or social exclusion, and can result in self-censorship.

+Generally a cordon sanitaire is intended to uphold democratic norms and liberal democracy, promote stable governments, and prevent the normalization of extremist, hateful, and/or authoritarian ideology, though the political tactic has been criticized for being viewed undemocratic, ineffective, and for potentially causing more political polarization.
+In addition, a cordon sanitaire can cause gridlock and can bolster a populist party's "anti-establishment" and/or "outsider" narrative.

 Examples by country

+Australia

+The right-wing populist One Nation party came to prominence in the late 1990s after its founder, Pauline Hanson, had been dropped from the conservative Liberal Party ticket for her more extreme views on race.
+A "put One Nation last" policy for recommended vote preferencing was instituted by the Howard government, joining the Labor Party in doing so, after his party suffered during the 1998 Queensland state election, thus starting a period of exclusion in federal politics by the two major parties.
+However, with a rise of populist sentiment in the 2020s, the Liberals ended this firewall, which signalled to voters that it was acceptable to switch their vote.
+As of 2026, the two right-leaning parties have been in direct competition for opposition status.

 Austria

 After Jörg Haider became leader of the Freedom Party of Austria in 1986, all other parties refused to cooperate with them until 2000 when the first Schüssel government was formed.
 This coalition government would last from 2000 to 2005, and a second coalition government would last from 2017 to 2019.